Skip to main content

 Water bugs (invertebrates)

-Continue down this path over the footbridge and cross the Great Ocean Road to get to the next sign with a QR code (number 3 on the map).
+Alternatively, you can cross the Great Ocean Road to get to the next sign with a QR code (number 4 on the map).

 A separate walk through the Painkalac Nature Reserve can be started from the car park on the north side of the Great Ocean Road, just past the bridge.